September 6, 1860– Jane Addams, perfect for the week of Labor Day:

 As an compasionate, educated woman with a free spirit, along with the free time to pursue her own interests, Addams decided to dedicate her life to providing for the welfare of women and children in Chicago, and in locking in legislation for their protection.
 Addams was also involved in other social issues.
 Her social reform efforts included: housing for the poor, sanitation issues, factory inspections, immigrant rights, pacifism, and the eight-hour workday.

-Addams was a dedicated pacifist before WW I. She spoke out against Republican President William McKinley‘s decision to go to war after the sinking of the US Navy battleship Maine.
-In 1899, Addams joined Mark Twain, Chicago attorney Clarence Darrow and the gay novelist Henry Blake Fuller in formation of the Anti-Imperialist League to protest the USA’s war in Cuba and The Philippines.
-She viewed the USA’s involvement as a “Murderous Extension of American Capitalism”, and they were right.
-One of those trouble making lesbians, Addams was attacked by the Right-Wingers for her public opposition to the war and was kicked-out of the Daughters Of The American Revolution for her position.
+Addams was a dedicated pacifist before World War I. She spoke out against Republican President William McKinley‘s decision to go to war after the sinking of the US Navy battleship Maine.
+In 1899, Addams joined Mark Twain, Chicago attorney Clarence Darrow, and gay novelist Henry Blake Fuller, in forming the Anti-Imperialist League to protest the USA’s war in Cuba and The Philippines.
+She viewed the involvement as a “Murderous Extension of American Capitalism”, and they were right.
+One of those trouble making lesbians, Addams was attacked by the right wingers for her public opposition to the war, and she was kicked-out of the Daughters Of The American Revolution.
 Isn’t it really interesting the way that Conservatives are isolationists until it is their war?

-Addams left this world in 1935, just days after attending a celebratory dinner hosted by another woman who preferred to share her life with a special female companion, Eleanor Roosevelt.
+Addams left this world in 1935. she was taken just days after attending a dinner hosted by another woman who preferred to share her life and bed with a very special female companion, Eleanor Roosevelt.

 Don’t you think the life of Jane Addams would make an especially fine film?
-I think it should be one of those terrific HBO event movies, maybe the team that brought us the powerful The Normal Heart (2014), or the the sublime Angels In America.
-Angelina Jolie could star as Addams, write and direct it too, getting the green-light for the project after she signs me to play Eleanor Roosevelt.
+I think it should be one of those terrific HBO event series, Angelina Jolie could star as Addams, plus write and direct it too, Miley Cyrus could take the role of Smith, nd Sarah Silverman would be Hart.
+Getting the green-light for the project would only happen after Jolie signs me to play Eleanor Roosevelt.

 “The essence of immorality is the tendency to make an exception of myself.”